 Step 1.
 Choosing the right blade.

-Once there is a serious thatch problem then the spring type tines that are freely mounted on the axle must be used.
-But if your target is vertical cutting as well as seedbed preparation then the more solid kind of blades must be considered.
+Once there is a severe thatch problem then the spring type tines that are freely mounted on the axle must be used.
+But if your target is vertical cutting as well as seedbed preparation, then the more robust kind of blades must be considered.

 Step 2.
 Machine and blade set up.

-In order to set the depth of the blades, consider an inconspicuous area in your lawn and begin the blades with just flicking the tips of the grass.
+To set the depth of the blades, consider an inconspicuous area in your lawn and begin the blades by just flicking the tips of the grass.
 And now, set the machine a bit lower and go over the said small area again.
-There is a need for to dethatch in order to go as deep as possible having not to disturb the soil’s surface.
+There is a need to dethatch to go as deep as possible having not to disturb the soil’s surface.

 Step 3.
 Start scarifying by going around the perimeter of your lawn.

 Once the desired depth has already been determined through adjusting the front roller, you now go around the perimeter of the lawn for a couple of times since this would save throwing debris into borders at the same time will allow a turning circle at the end of the pass.

 You start by going up and down the lawn in straight lines.
 You must never turn with the blades in the ground.
 Some machines are being supplied with a grass collection box, so there is a need for a little hand raking to clear up.

 If you are working on lawns which have never been scarified would require in many empties of the box making it a lot easier to leave it off as well as clear the debris right after the second pass.

 Step 4.
 Clear up debris from the first pass.